sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 ### Updating user emails

 Whe SAML authentication is enabled and a user email registered on the IdP is updated, Sourcegraph doesn’t apply that change on its side.
-In consequence, site admins have to update the user email.
+In consequence, site admins have to update the user email to make sure they can continue signing in to Sourcegraph.
 To do that, go to the "Site admin" area, navigate to the "Users" page and:

 - click the username whose email needs to be updated